dyenaan/ENSF409Group30/README.md

 Along with the program, tests are provided from the following classes: Algorithm, Family, Order, Person, and OutputToFile.
 These tests are provided to check if the functionality of each class works properly or not.

-Note: Some getters (namely getOrderCompleted in the Order class and getNutrition in the person class) could not be fully tested as their values depends on the state of the database.
+Note: Some getters (namely getOrderCompleted in the Order class and getNutrition in the Person class) could not be fully tested as their values depends on the state of the database.